Namosi Province

 Namosi is one of Fiji's fourteen provinces and one of eight based in Viti Levu, the largest island.
 Located to the west of Suva, the province covers 570 square kilometers.
 Its population of 7,885 at the 2017 census was the second smallest of any Fijian province.

 Politics

 The province is governed by a Provincial Council, chaired by Ratu Kiniviliame Taukeinikoro.
 The Paramount Chieftain of Namosi is The Turaga Na Tui Namosi, Ratu Suliano Matanitobua.

+Demographics

+At the most recent census in 2017, Namosi had a population of 7,885.